norda97/ANKEngine/README.md

-# TechniqueSandbox
+# ANKEngine
-This is a Game/3D editor engine used as a learning sandbox.
+This is a Game/3D editor engine used for learning about 3D techniques and DX11.

 # Work in progress:
-* Directx 11 support
+* Directx 11 optimization
 * Basic engine editor interface

+# Completed
+* Directx 11 PBR/IBL implementation